Advanced Certificate in Drawing and Visual Inquiry 6M4029

 The course is delivered through ongoing projects and tutorials.
 Students are encouraged to become self-motivated and disciplined through ongoing academic achievement and tutor feedback.

 This is a full-time one-year course and runs from September to May.
-The timetable is scheduled over three consecutive days per week.

 The course is designed to enhance existing skills and capabilities in a variety of art-related fields.